RakeshKanthClarkson/MachineLearning/README.md

 <img src='imgs/3.png' width=200>

-As we focus on predicting the churn likelihood of our e-commerce customers, our prediction model we omit store data from consideration.
+As we focus on predicting the churn likelihood of our e-commerce customers, we only consider ecom metrics.

 ```python
 col_l = ['FIRST_ORDERED_DATE','LAST_ORDERED_DATE','ECOM_FIRST_ORDERED_DATE',